amandasdn/netcore-webapi-async-docker/README.md

 docker-compose up -d
 ```

-The database and the RabbitMQ will be created.
+The database (MS SQL Server) and the message broker (RabbitMQ) will be created.
 And then, you can run the web API in the browser.

 ```
 http://localhost:8081/swagger/index.html